Adventures in C (References)

 }

-a on it’s own is mutable (doesn’t have a const qualifier on declaration).
-The function assures us it won’t allow changes on a to happen, regardless of it’s mutable nature.
+The function assures us it won’t allow changes on a

-What happens here is an implicit conversion int * -> const int *.
-That’s safe, the function is treating the mutable * ptr_a as read only.
+What happens here is an implicit conversion int * -> const int *

 Let’s do another example.